Euno257/HotelBot/README.md

-# Chatbot
+# Hotelbot
+A chatbot which books a room for its client.
-Using Google's Dialogflow
+- Using Google's Dialogflow.
+- Integrated with Web and telegram.